 If you want to make the reader feel like they are the main character, a first-person POV is the way to go.
 This means the narrator is using “I” and “me” pronouns.

 “When I wake up, the other side of the bed is cold.
 My fingers stretch out, seeking Prim’s warmth but finding only the rough canvas cover of the mattress.
 She must have had bad dreams and climbed in with our mother.
 Of course, she did.
 This is the day of the reaping.” – Suzanne Collins, The Hunger Games

-The Hunger games, along with many other Young Adult novels, is written using first-person POV.
+The Hunger Games, along with many other Young Adult novels, uses first-person POV.
 The narrator is in the story, not just telling it.

 Authors tend to choose first person for a few reasons.
 It’s a fairly easy perspective to write and maintain.
 It also keeps the audience closely involved in the events.
 As I mentioned, it helps them feel as if they are the main character.

 You are not limited to only the main character’s perspective, though.

 “I had neither kith nor kin in England, and was therefore as free as air–or as free as an income of eleven shillings and sixpence a day will permit a man to be.
 Under such circumstances I naturally gravitated to London, that great cesspool into which all the loungers and idlers of the Empire are irresistibly drained.” – Sir Arthur Conan Doyle, Sherlock Holmes: The Complete Novel and Stories Volume I

 Sir Doyle’s stories are written as if by Dr. John Watson, an observer or witness to the main character’s (Sherlock Holmes) antics.
 Watson is by no means a tertiary character, but he is not the focus.
 This is a different kind of first-person POV, and there are many more options when you also consider the tense (past, present, future) of the story.